A ffolkes hero has the situation all sewn up…

 Meanwhile, ffolkes is giving his f

 rogmen ffusiliers another training exercise on some mock installation.
 He’s summoned to London by Admiral Francis Brindsen (James Mason).
-Where (god forbid) the lady Prime Minister – (who so should have been played by Janet Brown, Moore’s co-star in For Your Eyes Only (1981)) is asking for his help in this particular matter relating to British security.
+The lady Prime Minister – (who so should have been played by Janet Brown, Moore’s co-star in For Your Eyes Only (1981)) is asking for his help in this particular matter relating to British security.

 This is a real treat of a movie for the three leads.
 Moore plays fffolkes with relish and you can tell he enjoyed this complete change to his usual charming, ladies man and suave character as Bond and his other more gentlemanly roles.

 Although he looked quite matronly with his embroidery, it simply made him more endearing.
-Although I’m sure ffolkes may have objected about this particular comment (especially from a woman), it highlighted his loner tendencies with you then picturing him with a log fire, his cats and darning his socks quite happily.
-And a bottle of whisky by his side.
+Although I’m sure ffolkes may have objected to this particular comment (especially from a woman), it highlighted his loner tendencies had you then picturing him with a log fire, his cats and darning his socks quite happily and a bottle of whisky by his side.

 Mason did what he does best, adding his unique Englishness, gravitas and presence to the movie.
 Playing the plummy Admiral, his character seemed almost hesitant and more reserved than ffolkes outspoken character.
-He made him seem almost seemed intimidated by ffolkes character.
+He made him seem almost seemed intimidated by ffolkes.
 But the pair had a great comic rapport between them.

-As the villain of the piece Perkins, looked surprisingly still as sinister as his other roles – despite his insistance (in his character but almost from Perkins himself) that he was not a terrorist – when in his wooly jumper.
+As the villain of the piece, Perkins looked surprisingly still as sinister as his other roles – despite his insistence (in his character but also from Perkins himself) that he was not a terrorist – when in his woolly jumper.
 Perkins reminded me of Gary Oldman in many of his bad guy roles, almost camping it up as he barked orders at his followers.

-However it really is Moore’s excellent tongue in cheek portrayal in this movie that makes it the most endearing one of his non-James Bond roles.
+However, it really is Moore’s excellent tongue in cheek portrayal in this movie that makes it the most endearing one of his non-James Bond roles.
 However, there are as well as a number of familiar actors from the James Bond series a number of wee references to his Bond character.